“The Versa Lite nails it with an affordable price tag and a feature set that is robust enough for everyone except the hard-core athlete”

 Fitbit’s Versa Lite smartwatch is the company’s most affordable smartwatch to date, but this low price comes with some strings attached.
 To keep it affordable, Fitbit trimmed several features it bundled in its popular Versa smartwatch.
 Are these missing features a deal breaker?
 Not quite.
-The Versa Lite cements itself as the perfect watch for the casual athlete, who doesn’t need all the bells and whistles, but core basics.
+The Versa Lite cements itself as the perfect watch for the casual athlete and one of the best smartwatches overall, who doesn’t need all the bells and whistles, but core basics.

 The Fitbit Versa Lite keeps the same Apple Watch-esque design of its predecessor, the Fitbit Versa.
 It has a clean and square look with chamfered edges, and it sits comfortably on the wrist.
 The 1.34-inch display is a perfect size for both men and women, and the thin casing keeps the watch tucked neatly out of the way so you can take off your coat or change your shirt without it snagging on the watch.
 The small profile also allows you to wear other jewelry with it.